lifeBalance/knk_solutions/ch12/exercises/README.md

 `a` points to an array of length `n`.
 The function searches the array for its largest and second-largest elements, storing them in the variables pointed to by `largest` and `second_largest`, respectively.
 Use pointer arithmetic --not subscripting-- to visit array elements.

 **Answer**: Check `ex12.c` to see it in action.

+## Exercise 13
+Section 8.2 had a program fragment in which two nested `for` loops initialized the array `ident` for use as an identity matrix.
+Rewrite this code, using a single pointer to step through the array one element at a time. *Hint*: Since we won't be using `row` and `col` index variables, it won't be easy to tell where to store 1.
+Instead, we can use the fact that the first element of the array should be 1, the next `N` elements should be 0, the next element should be 1 and so forth.
+Use a variable to keep track of how many consecutive 0s have been stored; when the count reaches `N`, it's time to store 1.

+**Answer**: Check `ex13.c` to see it in action.